From the Desk of…

-Every week, on Wednesdays from 5:30 to 8 p.m,.
+Every Wednesday from 5:30 to 8 p.m.
 JuJu Knits hosts a fiber fellowship.
-While the first Wednesday of each month is designated especially for Cancer Care clients and their friends or family, any CCS client is always welcome to join me for fiber fun.
-We keep at the ready an ongoing stash of donated yarn, needles, hooks & other supplies for those who wish to learn knitting or crochet but may not have the materials to get started.
+While the first Wednesday of each month is designated especially for Cancer Care clients and their friends or family, any Cancer Cre client is always welcome to join me for fiber fun.
+We keep at the ready an ongoing stash of donated yarn, needles, hooks, and other supplies for those who wish to learn knitting or crochet but may not have the materials to get started.

-The binding community of JuJu Knits is also raising funds for the CCS Holiday Gas Card Drive through the sale of handmade ornaments & our yarn winding station.
+The binding community of JuJu Knits is also raising funds for the Cancer Care Services Holiday Gas Card Drive through the sale of handmade ornaments & our yarn winding station.

 I believe down to the toes of my pointy socks that yarn really can help one heal.

-Thank you for the privilege of allowing me to share my love of yarn with Cancer Care Services.
+Thank you for the privilege of allowing me to share my love of yarn with Cancer Care.